Genuine multipartite entanglement detection with imperfect measurements: concept and experiment

-In Appendix~\ref{app:stabilizer} we analyze the case $n=3$ and $n=4$ in more detail.
-There we note several differences with respect to the Mermin witness.
-Most noteworthy, for the stabilizer witness of Eq~(\ref{eq:stabilizer}) the biseparable bound actually reaches the quantum bound with increasing error in the measurements.
-This means that detecting GME with low-fidelity measurements becomes impossible.
-While imprecise measurements in one party are enough to approximate the biseparable bound well for small values of $\epsilon$, reaching this bound actually requires maximal error in all parties.
-Additionally, the state for which the maximal biseparable bound is reached depends on the error $\epsilon$.
+This has several differences with the Mermin witness.
+For sufficiently large $\varepsilon$, the biseparable bound actually reaches the quantum bound, making low-fidelity measurements unable to detect GME.
+Also, while imprecise measurements in one party are enough to approximate the biseparable bound well for small values of $\varepsilon$, reaching this bound requires maximal error in all parties.
+Lastly, in contrast to \eqref{eq:tripartite entanglement}, the state for which the maximal biseparable bound is reached depends on the error $\varepsilon$.